+Principles of respect and humility are deeply rooted in most martial arts.
 This not only makes willful learners great students but it also ensures they use the knowledge correctly in life.

+This way students know to only use what they are taught in self-defense.
+It also inspires them to not boast.
 In Okichitaw seven principles known as the Grandfather teachings are taught to students.
 These principles are respect, love, humility, bravery, truth, wisdom and honesty.

+Anyone with the desire to learn this art is expected to abide by these teachings.
 It is asked that students take the teachings into their daily lives.
 By doing this students respect teachers.
 They choose love instead of violence when confronted.

+They are humble although the knowledge makes them dangerous.
+When a crisis comes they are brave and act accordingly.
 Lying and dishonesty is never an issue and as they learn more they become wise.
 This wisdom helps them pass on the teachings maintaining complete honesty.

 When students begin training they start using weapons early.
 This is because okichitaw is a weapons based martial art for the most part.
 Although it can be used in self-defense in hand-to-hand combat.

 This is because the exercises put in to action with weapons can be enacted without.
 By doing this the same strategy and techniques can be used when no weapons are in the hand of anybody fighting.

 Due the the upfront and usage of smothering techniques, a take down of an opponent is simple with okichitaw.
 From the ground then the fight can easily be one by the individual in the dominant position.